 Masters of science in nursing education degrees help prepare graduates to pursue careers designing, implementing, and leading nursing programs.
 Course work is likely to cover competencies such as facilitating learning in the 21st century; translational research for practice and populations; advanced information management and the application of technology; and nursing education field experience.
 In addition, many programs require that students complete a capstone project that addresses a key issue in nursing education and demonstrates their competency in the field.

 According to O*NET, here are a few interesting pieces of information:

 - 42% responded that this job offers a lot of freedom to make decisions - without supervision.

 - 66% said that this job requires public speaking, once a week or more but not every day.

 - 75% said it was extremely important to be exact or accurate when performing this job.

 - 51% responded that they have to deal with conflict situations once a week or more but not every day.

 FAQs About How to Become a Nurse Educator

 What does the job outlook look like for a Nurse Educator?

-What job titles are similar or the same as a Nurse Educator?
+What job titles are similar to or the same as a Nurse Educator?